efremporter/facecrook/README.md

 A count of your friends will appear underneath your profile, along with different profile components that you can visit.
 <img width="248" alt="Screen Shot 2022-04-04 at 3 24 15 PM" src="https://user-images.githubusercontent.com/89431346/161641786-aebe849d-4937-4f7c-bac3-ffe08bf4de9f.png">

 The left side of the profile houses the photos and friends component.
-The right side is an index of all posts that have been authored by the user, as well as posts that have been authored by friends on the user's profile.
+The right side is an index of all posts that have been authored by the user, as well as posts that have been authored by friends on the user's profile. <br />
 <img width="400" alt="Screen Shot 2022-04-04 at 3 25 32 PM" src="https://user-images.githubusercontent.com/89431346/161641926-2ccaffdb-ccb9-42f5-a416-188f78eb50fe.png">

 If you select "See all friends", you are shown a friends index.
 This displays all the friends of that particular user.